Bethe-Salpeter equation for classical gravitational bound states: Analytic all-order resummation of classical amplitudes

 Interestingly, the final result is exactly proportional to the scattering amplitude from \eqref{eq:leading_gamma}!
-The matching coefficient has two separate contributions: a kinematic matching coefficient $1/(8 \pi m_B) \sim 1/(8 \pi E)$ and an infrared-divergent piece $\left(\mu^2_{\text{IR}}/ k_A^2\right)^{A_0^{>}}$, which is due to the long-range contribution to the asymptotic solution.
-For general kinematics, we can compare a gauge invariant observable like the cross-section to find the general matching between the conservative 4-pt amplitude and the wavefunction solution\footnote{Taking the real part is not necessary, since we are only considering the conservative contribution.}~\cite{Fried1983}:
+The matching coefficient has two separate contributions: a kinematic matching coefficient $\hbar/(8 \pi m_B) \sim \hbar/(8 \pi E)$ and an infrared-divergent piece $\left(\hbar^2 \mu^2_{\text{IR}}/ k_A^2\right)^{A_0^{>}} \sim \left(\hbar^2 \mu^2_{\text{IR}}/ p_{\infty}^2\right)^{A_0^{>}}$, which is due to the long-range contribution to the asymptotic solution.
+For general kinematics, we can compare a gauge invariant observable like the cross-section to find the general matching between the conservative 4-point amplitude and the wavefunction solution\footnote{This general map holds both for the real and imaginary part of the wavefunction, as shown earlier.}~\cite{Fried1983}:

 Therefore, if we perform an analytic continuation below threshold we obtain

 which will act as the classical wavefunction of the system below threshold.

 Before delving deeper into the analytic structure of this wavefunction, it is worth studying the behaviour of the cross section integrand $\propto |f^{<}_{\text{LR}}(\epsilon)|^2$ as function of the binding energy $\epsilon$ when all other parameters are kept fixed in an appropriate kinematic regime.
 To do so, we have represented $|f^{<}_{\text{LR}}(\epsilon)|^2$ in a logarithmic scale in Figure~\ref{fig:analytic-spinless}, where some of the features that we will discuss are already completely manifest (like poles and zeros).